The Irish Times wins the News Website / News App of the Year

 Irish Times digital editor Paddy Logue receives the award for News Website / News App of the Year.

-The awards are taking place in the Mansion House in Dublin on Thursday.
-The Irish Times has received 32 nominations in the shortlists for awards – the highest number for a publication in this year’s competition.
+The awards took place in the Mansion House in Dublin on Thursday.
+The Irish Times received 32 nominations in the shortlists for awards – the highest number for a publication in this year’s competition.

-The awards are open to any work published in print, website, online, mobile, video, audio or any other news delivery format from any NewsBrands Ireland member title.
+The awards were open to any work published in print, website, online, mobile, video, audio or any other news delivery format from any NewsBrands Ireland member title.

-Three Irish Times journalists have also received prizes.
-Hillary Fannin won the Columnist (Broadsheet) of the Year award, while Conor Gallagher took Broadsheet Features Writer, and Sally Hayden was named Foreign Coverage Journalist of the Year.
+For The Irish Times, Hillary Fannin won Columnist (Broadsheet) of the Year, while Conor Gallagher took Broadsheet Features Writer, and Sally Hayden was named Foreign Coverage Journalist of the Year.
+Jack Power was named Young Journalist of the Year.

+The Irish Times also won the Best Use of Video award for Enda O’Dowd and Simon Caswell’s production entitled ‘Schoolgirls on Brexit: The adults are not thinking straight’.

+In the video, St Patrick’s pupils in Crossmaglen, on the Border, explained Brexit to The Irish Times.

 The Irish Examiner won the Front Page of the Year for its coverage of the murder of journalist Lyra McKee in Derry.